 Learners achieve faster when there is active involvement and support from their manager in their apprenticeship programme.
-This could mean discussing their progress with the employee and their assessor, providing constructive feedback, or providing a witness testimony that describes the skills your staff member has learnt and demonstrated.
-Being engaged early also means that you can provide feedback to your assessor and you can help shape the programme to the needs of your business.
+This could mean discussing their progress with the employee and their trainer, providing constructive feedback, or providing a witness testimony that describes the skills your staff member has learnt and demonstrated.
+Being engaged early also means that you can provide feedback to your trainer and you can help shape the programme to the needs of your business.

 4. Show your employee that you value their programme

-We understand that priorities change and our assessors will always adapt as much as possible to suit your business needs.
+We understand that priorities change and our trainers will always adapt as much as possible to suit your business needs.
 But wherever possible try to keep to any agreed meetings, appointments and commitments.
 By allowing your staff member time for training, it shows that you value their training programme.

 5. Make the apprenticeship part of your appraisal process

 Discuss their apprenticeship at company progress reviews and appraisals.
-Feedback from your assessor can be used to inform the strengths and development needs you discuss.
-And likewise, the findings from your progress reviews can identify new training needs that you’d like your assessor to cover.
+Feedback from your trainer can be used to inform the strengths and development needs you discuss.
+And likewise, the findings from your progress reviews can identify new training needs that you’d like your trainer to cover.

 6. Keep up momentum

 We all take a little while to adjust to a new job and working environment.
 We find that drop outs often peak 2 to 3 months into the programme.
-This is the perfect time to engage with your employee to check they are happy and what additional support they might need.
+This is the perfect time to engage with your employee to check they are happy and find out what additional support they might need.
 You might also organise a mentor or buddy meeting at this point.